IoTChinaTeam/Azure-IoTHub-StressTest/README.md

 - Azure Batch Service URL and access key
 - Azure Storage Account connection string (needed for batch service)

+If you are familiar with Application Configuration files(app.config), you can fill in those values in config file, and they will be filled in automatically.

 #### 3.Create and start job in Batch Service

 When you have filled out all fields, the button "Start Stress Load Test" will be enabled.